rehanvipin/work/content/angular/_index.md

 ## Fun stuff
 Some cool things I learnt along the way:
+* When you run `ng new coolstuff`, it generates a lot of files.
+[The file structure is explained here](https://angular.io/guide/file-structure).
 * The JSON pipe is useful when you want to display an object in a template.
 Use it like this: `{{ objkt | json }}`
 * To see what happens when you run an `ng` command, suffix it with `--dry-run`